Cats-n-coffee/react-visualizer-tool/README.md

 ## Filter the information to be displayed
 Set some filters to show/remove some information from the screen, allowing the user to see only what they need to see and improve readability.

+## Popup
+Popup have their open/close state managed inside the `App.js` component.
+Each popup takes the entire screen which disables any clicks outside of the popup.